A targeted search for strongly lensed supernovae with the Las Cumbres Observatory: Methods

-To determine the expected number of SN detections in our survey, we need to know the detection efficiency, the magnitude dependent ratio between the number detected sources and the total number of sources.
-We do this following the methods of \citep{strolger_rate_2015}.
-A commonly used efficiency curve assumes that any supernova brighter than a given magnitude is detected.
-For instance, in our survey such an assumption would be that for our deep images any supernova with an apparent magnitude of 23 or brighter is detected, while in reality a 23rd magnitude source may be difficult to detect.
+We determine the detection efficiencies in our survey following the methods of \citep{strolger_rate_2015}.
+A simple efficiency curve is a step function, where any SN brighter than a specified magnitude is detected.
+For instance, in our survey such an assumption would be that for our deeper images any supernova with an apparent magnitude of 23 or brighter is detected.
+This is our predicted limiting magnitude based on ETC calculations for our typical observations, so in principal sources at this magnitude are detectable.
+This assumes that they remain sufficiently visible in our difference images, which is not a guarantee.
+Additional effects, like noise, weather, and moonlight, can also reduce our limiting magnitude, adding the potential of missing some sources close to this magnitude threshold.

-We apply here a more robust method by planting synthetic point sources into the difference images and subsequently recovering them in the images (we discuss the details of our recovery procedure later in \S \ref{sec:recovery}).
+We apply here a more robust detection efficiency by planting synthetic point sources (as described above) into the difference images and subsequently recovering them in the images.
 Following \citet{strolger_rate_2015}, the fractional detection efficiency is then fit as an efficiency parametric model with an exponential functional form.
 The model parameters, $m50$ and $\alpha$, characterize the magnitude at which an object has a fifty percent chance of being detected, and the steepness of the efficiency fall off, respectively.
 In other words, we write the fractional detection efficiency, $\epsilon$, as:

 where $\epsilon$ is the efficiency and m is the apparent magnitude of a source.
-We chose to be more rigorous with the efficiency method here since the expected yield is so low, and LCO has not been used for any targeted glSN survey like this before.
-The zero point and efficiency parameters are fit using a large group ($ \gtrsim 700$) of data images.
-These results are used (in a nearest neighbor interpolation) to measure the detection efficiency for all surveyed images ($ \gtrsim 6000$) in the four LCOLSS semesters over which we carried out our observations.
+We chose to be more rigorous with the efficiency method here since the expected yield is low, and LCO has not been used for a targeted glSN survey like this before.